perumallaks/ExaCorona/readme.md

 - Copy `run/example.json` to the work directory.
 - Edit the `example.json` to set the correct path to the scenario directory.
 - Make your job run the `exacorona` executable with command-line argument `example.json`.
-- After the simulation ends, copy the `exacorona.log` output file to where you want to process and visualize it.
+- After the generator ends, copy the `exacorona.log` output file to where you want to process and visualize it.

 # Executing large-scale scenarios in parallel